Feral goat: Species

 Feral goats consist of many breeds of domestic goats, all of which stem from the wild goat (C. aegagrus).
 Although breeds can look different, they all share similar characteristics.
 Physically, both domestic and feral goats can be identified by their prominent straight horns (more prominent on male goats), rectangular pupils, and coarse hair.
-In addition, most domestic goats/feral goats weigh around 100 – 120 lbs, with heavier goats tending to be wild goats.
+In addition, most domestic goats/feral goats weigh around 100 – 120 lbs.
+Goats heavier than that are likely wild goats, not domestic goats gone feral.